rebelsky/csc207b/_eboards/eboard07.md

   } // Cell(int)
 ```

+We might say "We'd like two cells to be equal if their x values are equal."

-What do you expect for the following?
+Suppose we have not implemented that policy.
+What do you expect for
+the following?

 ```
   public static void main(String[] args) {